NicoClinco/ADVANCED_PROGRAMMING/homework_02/README.md

     can easily specify the column of the CSV file.
    -For plotting an histogram for the statistics, the user has to specify
-    the column, the title, and the number of intervals, and optionally, he can specify if he want to print the result in the command line.
+    the column, the title, and the number of intervals, and optionally, he can specify if he want to print the result in the terminal.
-   -The user can extract a sepcific column of the csv by getCol() method,
+   -The user can extract a specific column of the csv by getCol() method,
     by specifying the column.
    -For data-traversal, two types of iterators are implemented:
      -A const and a non-const iterator per row,